softcover/softcover/lib/polytexnic/template/markdown/a_chapter.md

 # A chapter {#cha:a_chapter}

 This is the first paragraph of the PolyTeXnic Markdown template.
 It shows how to write a document in Markdown, a lightweight markup language.
-This is actually a little lie, because Markdown isn't really powerful enough to make longer documents, and in fact PolyTeXnic's Markdown support is built on top of the [kramdown](http://kramdown.rubyforge.org/) project.
+This is actually a little lie, because Markdown isn't really powerful enough to make longer documents, and in fact PolyTeXnic's Markdown support is built on top of the [kramdown](http://kramdown.rubyforge.org/) project, which adds a bunch of extra functionality to make Markdown more suitable for real books.
 Even then, it's still not all that powerful, and authors who want more control should use the alternate *PolyTeX* input format, which is a subset of the LaTeX typesetting language optimized for ebooks.

-For more information, see *The PolyTeXnic Book*, available online at <http://polytexnic.org/book>.
+Authors can change from Markdown to PolyTeX at any time by editing `book.yml` and setting `force_polytex` to `true`.
+For more information about Markdown and PolyTeX support, see *The PolyTeXnic Book*, available online at <http://polytexnic.org/book>.
 To learn how to easily publish (and optionally sell) documents produced with PolyTeXnic, visit [Softcover.io](http://softcover.io/).

-This is the *second* paragraph, showing how to emphasize text.[^sample_footnote] You can also make text **bold** or *italicized* (which looks the same as emphasized text).
+This is the *third* paragraph, showing how to emphasize text.[^sample_footnote] You can also make text **bold** or *italicized* (which looks the same as emphasized text).

-*Note*: "PolyTeXnic" is pronounced exactly like the English word *polytechnic*.[^polytexnic_origin]
+*Note*: "PolyTeXnic" is pronounced exactly like the English word *polytechnic*, and "\LaTeX" is pronounced *lay*-tech (with "tech" as in "technology").[^pronunciation]

 ## A section {#sec:a_section}